 You might also be denied certain employment opportunities or even public assistance upon being convicted of a crime.
-Here at the Simmrin Law Group, we strongly advise that you speak with a lawyer skilled in the area of criminal law who can help you determine whether a plea deal is the right way to go.
+Therefore, we strongly advise that you speak with a lawyer skilled in criminal law who can help you determine whether a plea deal is the right way to go.

 Right to Appeal

-Here’s something scary: if it turns out that you accepted a plea bargain that wasn’t in your best interest, you may not even be able to appeal it.
+Here is something scary: if it turns out that you accepted a plea bargain that was not in your best interest, you may not even be able to appeal it.
 Prosecutors suggest to the judge the sentence they feel best fits the crime.
-However, the judge does not have to go with the prosecution’s suggestion and can order a sentence that is more or less harsh than that which is proposed by the prosecution.
+However, the judge does not have to go with the prosecution’s suggestion and can order a sentence that is more or less harsh than the proposed one.

-If you accept a plea bargain, and the judge’s sentence is ultimately unfair, you may not be able to appeal it because you waived your right to a trial.
-This means that you also waived any opportunity you had to present evidence that would have otherwise proved your innocence – or at least would have lessened your guilt.
+If you accept a plea bargain and the judge’s sentence is ultimately unfair, you may not be able to appeal it because you waived your right to a trial.
+But, unfortunately, this means that you also waived any opportunity to present evidence that would have otherwise proved your innocence – or at least would have lessened your guilt.

-We’ve said it before, and we’ll say it again.
-You have to be absolutely sure that a plea bargain is right for you before you accept it.
-A criminal defense lawyer is your best resource when you’re trying to determine what to do next.
+We have said it before, and we will say it again.
+You must be absolutely sure that a plea bargain is right for you before accepting it.
+A criminal defense lawyer is your best resource when determining what to do next.

 Click to contact our Criminal Defense Lawyers today